KWHW (AM): History

 On September 9, 1969, the station was acquired by KWHW Radio, Inc., with Hugh Garnett serving as president and general manager.
-By 1974, George Wilburn had taken on the general manager role and KWHW broadcast a middle of the road music format with 30 hours of country music and one hour of Gospel music each week as "special" programming.
-On April 1, 1974, sister station KWHW-FM signed on at 93.5 FM.
+By 1974, George Wilburn had taken on the general manager role and KWHW broadcast a middle of the road music format with 30 hours of country music and one hour of gospel music each week as "special" programming.
+On April 1, 1974, KWHW-FM signed on at 93.5 FM.
 In 1979, Eddie Wilcoxen became the station's music director.

 In April 1984, broadcast license holder KWHW Radio, Inc., reached an agreement to sell this station and sister station KWHW-FM to Altus Radio, Inc. The deal was approved by the FCC on May 29, 1984, and the transaction was formally consummated on July 2, 1984.
 During the 1980s, the station transitioned from middle of the road to a country music format.

-In October 2003, Altus Radio, Inc., made a deal to sell this station, along with sister stations KRKZ in Altus and KQTZ in Hobart, to Monarch Broadcasting, Inc, for a combined sale price of $1,800,000.
+In October 2003, Altus Radio, Inc., made a deal to sell this station, along with KRKZ (the former KWHW-FM) in Altus and KQTZ in Hobart, to Monarch Broadcasting, Inc, for a combined sale price of $1,800,000.
 The deal gained FCC approval on December 12, 2003, and the transaction was consummated on December 31, 2003.

 Effective September 8, 2021, Monarch Broadcasting sold KWHW, KQTZ, KWHW-FM, and translator K245CY to James G Boles, Jr. for $1.